RudolfCardinal/rlib/stan_notes.rst

 - Use fewer C++ statements; Stan applies an overhead to each.

-  If you're thinking of making a cut-down model by setting parameters to zero, be aware that this might be much slower (e.g. five-fold in one example) than cutting out the unneeded code.
+  If you're thinking of making a cut-down model by setting parameters to zero in code for a more complex model, be aware that this might be much slower (e.g. five-fold in one example) than cutting out the unnecessary code.

 - Don't check constraints twice, or apply unnecessary constraints.
 See https://mc-stan.org/docs/2_26/stan-users-guide/avoiding-validation.html.
   So, for example, if you use ``real<lower=0> some_standard_deviation`` but then have another method of enforcing the zero lower bound, you could cut out the ``<lower=0>``.
-(This took times down to 83-96% of former values in one quite simple scenario.)
+(Removing this check cut execution time by 4–17% in one quite simple scenario.)

 - Vectorize everything that you can.